microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/singlevaluelegacyextendedproperty-post-singlevalueextendedproperties.md

-# Create single-value extended property
+---title: "Create single-value extended property"description: "Create one or more single-value extended properties in a new or existing instance of a resource. "---# Create single-value extended property

 Create one or more single-value extended properties in a new or existing instance of a resource.